liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbooks/02-understanding-search-and-indexing.markdown

 in the database.
 Elasticsearch provides some additional features like relevancy scoring and fuzzy search queries.

-Along with the search engine, @product@ has its own search infrastructure.
+Along with the search engine, @sharepoint@ has its own search infrastructure.
-@product@ adds the following features to the existing Elasticsearch API:
+@sharepoint@ adds the following features to the existing Elasticsearch API:

--   Indexed documents include the fields needed by @product@ (e.g., `entryClassName`, `entryClassPK`, `assetTagNames`, `assetCategories`, `companyId`, `groupId`, staging status).
+-   Indexed documents include the fields needed by @sharepoint@ (e.g., `entryClassName`, `entryClassPK`, `assetTagNames`, `assetCategories`, `companyId`, `groupId`, staging status).
 -   It ensures the scope of returned search results is appropriate by applying